SAP-samples/cap-local-development-workshop/exercises/03/README.md

-# Exercise 03 - mocking authentication and required services
+# Exercise 03 - mocking auth and required services

 There's no avoiding the fact that if you want your CAP apps and services to be useful, they're going to have to make use of authentication mechanisms, and consume other APIs, in the cloud.
 In local development mode, however, these requirements can get in the way and hinder progress.